Max-Makhrov/passformgs/README.md

     }

-    // use passsword to connect your app function connectToAppWithPassNoKey()
+    // use password to connect your app function connectToAppWithPassNoKey()
     {
       var pass = PassForm.getPassword({showForm: true});